Edwards-R/redlist_docs/rulings.md

 ## Precautionary vs Evidentiary risk attitude
 An evidentiary attitude will be used for this assessment, as the lack of data for many taxa would otherwise result in a number of probably spurious assesments.

+This was accepted by Richard Smith on 2023-03-17

 ```
 G 3.2.3